 Self-Host TEE

-Deploy your own OCC Trusted Execution Environment using AWS Nitro Enclaves.
+Deploy your own BitGraph Trusted Execution Environment using AWS Nitro Enclaves.
 This guide assumes no prior TEE experience.

 Architecture

-The OCC TEE consists of three components running on a single EC2 instance:
+The BitGraph TEE consists of three components running on a single EC2 instance:

 • Enclave — isolated TEE that holds the Ed25519 signing key and produces cryptographically signed proofs.
 The key is generated inside the enclave and never leaves.